 PhD students can request overseas conference funding for one conference from the Division of Humanities.

-The current maximum amount that can be applied for is $2,500.
+The current maximum amount that can be applied for is NZD$500.
 We generally recommend that a research trip is carried out in conjunction with conference attendance, if possible.

 The full policy and application form is available from the Humanities website

-PhD students may apply once to the Department for funding to present at an overseas conference or to undertake fieldwork which is essential to their research.
-The maximum amount that can be applied for is $2,000.
+PhD students may apply twice to the Politics Programme for funding to present at an overseas conference or to undertake fieldwork which is essential to their research.
+The maximum amount that can be applied for per student is NZD$2,000.
 This money may be used in conjunction with the Divisional funding.

 MA (Thesis) and PhD students may also apply for funding to present papers at the annual NZPSA conference.

-For further information, please contact the Department Administrator.
-Email email@example.com
+For further information, please contact the Programme Administrator.
+Email firstname.lastname@example.org

-The department regularly hosts distinguished visitors, both from within New Zealand and overseas, who present seminars in the Department.
+During semesters, Politics runs a programme of seminars presented by Programme staff, postgraduates and visitors, both from within New Zealand and overseas.
 We strongly encourage our postgraduate students to attend.

 Higher Education Development Centre

-Research & Thesis Writing Development is a section of the HEDC website that also provides links for support for postgraduate students.
-See link: Research & Thesis Writing Development
+Research and Thesis Writing Development is a section of the HEDC website that also provides links for support for postgraduate students.